Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Stanford Stats and Trends

-- This year, the Cardinal won ATS in their only game as an underdog of 8 points or more.
+- This season, the Cardinal won ATS in their only game as an underdog of 8 points or more.

-- Stanford's games this year have hit the over on two of four set point totals (50%).
+- Stanford's games this season have eclipsed the over/under two times in four opportunities (50%).

 - The Cardinal have two giveaways this season, while the Ducks have 13 takeaways .